NightDream-Development/nd_koth/README.md

 - Rebuild the nd_koth script so you can config everything!

-- Make ymap for every team!
+- Make maps for every team!

 - Some kind of inventory when you buy weapon! (only 3 items!
 Like everry other koth server!)